Johnson County Community College’s Human Resources office is a weird place to face a moral dilemma.

 We used such oaths to stifle legitimate dissent against the alleged “American way of life” during the Red Scares of the mid- and late-nineteenth century, the Labor Movement, and Red Scare of the 1920s, the New Deal, and World War II and the Cold War.
 They have been used to de-legitimize trade and industrial unionists, leftist and rightist thinkers, civil libertarians, and other critics of American politics, economics, and culture.

 Another hero of mine, Franklin Roosevelt used the loyalty oath to squash objection to aspects of the New Deal and the buildup to war.
-It hurts me to think of the old man understanding the efficiency of the loyalty in silencing obstructionist and reactionary critics.
+It hurts me to think of the old man understanding the efficiency of the loyalty oath in silencing obstructionist and reactionary critics.

 During the early days of the Cold War, Harry Truman, trying to prove to conservative House and Senate members he was no softy when it came to communism, established his Loyalty Program.
 Any government employee or official suspected of having leftist sympathies had to sign a loyalty oath and undergo a background check.